-The high calorie content makes some hesitant to incorporate nuts into your diet.
+The high-calorie content makes some hesitant to incorporate nuts into their diet.
 However, it only takes a handful of nuts to satiate and satisfy.
 This makes them a good snack food and can help you avoid overeating at meal times.

 Although eating just a few nuts raw is no problem, you can also prepare them by soaking, draining, and rinsing them.
 This is to eliminate an enzyme inhibitor that can impede the absorption of nutrients.
 Also, because nuts tend to be on the acidic side, it is best to balance them with more alkaline foods such as green leafy vegetables.

 The fat content in nuts is mostly comprised of monounsaturated and polyunsaturated fats, with only a small amount of saturated fats.
 Many also contain high amounts of phytosterols, including beta-sitesterol, stigmasterol, campersterol, sitesterol and campestanol.
 These substances have a cholesterol-lowering effect.

 Some studies have shown that nuts offer protection against heart disease.
 Eating a small amount of nuts just four times a week can be beneficial for your cardiovascular health!
 Both walnuts and almonds have shown to lower cholesterol levels.

 Shed pounds just by replacing grain noodles with healthy zucchini!
 Find out about the best spiralizer for zoodles that will let you eat your favorite pasta dishes, minus the carbs!